Qbandev/stbchef/docs/architecture.md

 ## Environments
 * **Local Dev** – `make start` (Flask) + MetaMask on any supported chain.
 * **Render Preview & Production** – same container; only API keys differ.

----
-Legacy Hardhat diagrams & contract docs were removed in May 2025 when the project switched fully to KyberSwap.